johansatge/jpeg-autorotate/readme.md

 ## What does it do

-This tool applies the right orientation to a JPEG image, based on its EXIF tag.
+This module applies the right orientation to a JPEG image, based on its EXIF tag.
 More precisely, it:

 * Rotates the pixels
 * Rotates the thumbnail, if there is one